data-to-insight/csc-map-of-the-world/docs/sources.md

 # Data Sources

+*To add transparency to the search in particular, below is the current scope of the input data/sources.
+Some of the labelling comes direct/dynamically off the sources themselves and may therefore be inconsistent.*

 ## SCCM-aligned YAML Metadata *(~25 sources)*
 ### events
 | Source | File Type | Word Count | Last Refreshed |